resoltico/FTLLexEngine/docs/DOC_01_Core.md

 ### Constraints
 - Return: None (does not suppress exceptions).
 - Raises: None.
-- State: Clears format cache on context exit.
+- State: Clears format cache only.
+Messages and terms preserved.
 - Thread: Safe.

 ---